 Funding Rate

-When the perpetual trades above spot, funding is positive and longs pay shorts; below spot, funding is negative and shorts pay longs.
+When a perpetual futures contract trades above spot, funding is usually positive and longs pay shorts; when it trades below spot, funding is usually negative and shorts pay longs.
 This incentivizes convergence toward the index price.

-Funding accumulates over time and can materially impact PnL.
-Spikes often occur during extreme sentiment, creating opportunities for contrarian strategies.
+Funding accumulates over time and can materially affect profit and loss, especially with leverage.
+Spikes often occur during extreme sentiment, but they can persist longer than traders expect.

 Futures